Mismiles/project-clinical-calculator/README.md

 to help calculate the BMI, ideal bodyweight and also their creatinine clearence (kidney function).
 The doctor would then have to refer back to the guideline using these value to determine the first dose, the next doses and how to monitor the drug.
-Whist this was being undertaken, the doctor was interrupted several times.
+Whilst this was being undertaken, the doctor was interrupted several times.
 This increased the time taken to obtain the correct dose and also increased the likelhood of error.
 The process took around 10-15 minutes to complete.